 Which Forms of Stevia are Safer for Pregnant Women?

 Most forms of stevia in the United States are about the same regarding safety during pregnancy.
 Truvia is a popular stevia sweetener brand that also contains erythritol.
-Erythritol is a sugar alcohol that is considered safe during pregnancy.
+Erythritol is a sugar alcohol that is considered safe for consumption during pregnancy.
 This product is available in packets as well.

-Stevia in the Raw is another well-known brand that claims it does not have any added flavors but is higher in purity, eliminating the product’s potential aftertaste.
+Stevia in the Raw is another well-known brand that claims it does not have any added artificial flavors but is higher in purity, eliminating the product’s potential aftertaste.